 Nor does the murder go unmentioned in the film.
 In the scene following the opening credits, we are shown a foggy beach, and a soldier laying on the ground.
 A dark figure can be seen emerging from the fog, and when he comes forward, one sees that this person is an (unintended?) dead ringer for Charles Manson.
 This mystery man then sets about brutally slaying the soldier on the ground.
 Give you something to think about?
 It sure does, as does Francesca Annis, who portrays Lady Macbeth, and bears more than a passing resemblance to Tate.

 Still, these trainspotting moments should not take away from the film itself.
 For all its darkness, its brutality, and its violence, the film itself is a straightforward adaptation of Shakespeare’s masterpiece.
 The violence Polanski depicts comes straight from the play; he didn’t have to add one jot.
 It doesn’t hurt that Jon Finch’s performance of Macbeth deftly captures the increasing paranoia and delusion required to make the character come alive.
 Macbeth is not an easy role to play; the character has often been portrayed by older actors, those with years of experience.
-Polanski intentionally cast a younger actor, and his choir of Finch was impeccable.
+Polanski intentionally cast a younger actor, and his choice of Finch was impeccable.
 Furthermore, Polanski’s pacing is intentionally slow, and working in tandem with the setting’s darkness, the film’s atmospherics only add to the tension and the mania.

 This Criterion reissue offers up a delightful second disc of informative, enlightening content.
 It contains Polanski Meets Macbeth, a contemporary documentary about the making of the film, a new documentary about the film, featuring recollections from the surviving cast and from Polanski, as well as a hilarious interview with the late Kenneth Tynan, who helped adapt the film.
 Also notable is an interview with Polanski and playwright Peter Coe, who had adapted the play, but interestingly set it in Africa.